ashishb/adb-enhanced/adb-enhanced/README.md

 ## Python3 compatibility

-As of Nov 27, 2017, the code is python3 compatible and as of Jan 18, 2018, pip (python package manager) also has the updated version
+As of Nov 27, 2017, the code is python3 compatible, and as of Jan 18, 2018, pip (python package manager) has the updated version.